mperessotti/acs2019/README.md

   1. Implement the processes in Exercise 4.6 from Material 3 and verify which verify which are strong or weak bisimilar.
   1. Model a NOT gate and an AND gate (hint: use channels `inA_0`, `inA_1`, `inB_0`, `inB_1` for the two inputs and `out_0`, `out_1` for output).
   1. Specify an OR gate, implement one using only processes for AND and NOT (how many you like), then verify that your implementation is behaviourally equivalent to your specification.
+* Week 11: Read [Service-oriented programming with Jolie](https://www.fabriziomontesi.com/files/mgz14.pdf), focussing on answering the questions:
+  - What is the general context of the paper? (try to describe both the general field (programming, distributed systems, etc.) and the specific application (functional implementations, consensus algorithms, etc.))
+  - What are the problems the authors want to address?
+  - Why are those problems important (impact, theoretical and/or practical needs, etc.)?
+  - What are the main contributions of the paper?
+  - What are the main contributions of the paper?
+  - Are there alternatives?
+In which way do they differ from this contribution?
+  - Is the paper well-written, i.e., is it clear from the paper how to respond to the previous points?
+  - Form and prepare to discuss your opinion on the paper, e.g., do you think the contributions solve the problems?
+To which extent (completely, what parts)?
+Why?